eclipse-arrowhead/core-java-spring/README.md

 Example Docker Compose file is located here.
 The interesting part is the volumes section.
 Format is /path/on/your/local/machine:/path/inside/docker/container

 You may want to copy the config files elsewhere with the compose file too.
-If you copy them, please don't forget to change the volume mounting point, but DON'T change the volume mouning point inside the container, otherwise it will start up with default config.
+If you copy them, please don't forget to change the volume mounting point, but DON'T change the volume mounting point inside the container, otherwise it will start up with default config.

 To update the images: execute `docker-compose pull` command in the directory where the compose file is.